 Can e-collars really be used in positive training?

 Yes!
 But it depends on how you use them.
 An intense static shock is obviously an unpleasant experience for any dog.
 However, our positive e-collar training method relies on a very low level stimulus.
 Because the level is just enough for the dog to notice the new stimulus, the dog feels no pain.
 Our dog obedience training teaches the dog that the stimulus means good things – not bad.
 Like Pavlov’s bell, an e-collar paired with a treat can have a pup’s mouth watering in a few days.

 How much does your training cost?

 Our board and train programs accelerate your results, and allow you to focus your mental energy on applying new skills, rather than teaching your dog the mechanics of basic obedience.
-Our board and train programs range in price from $2600-$3100, and each program guarantees your results on- and off-campus.
-The tuition includes your dog's stay and training on campus, 90-days of proactive follow-up training for the humans in your pack, and a lifetime commitment to support your dog's success via no-cost group classes, trainer office hours, and extensive online resources to help you troubleshoot at any time of day.
+These intensive programs range in price from $2700-$3200, and each program guarantees your results on- and off-campus.
+The tuition includes your dog’s stay and training on campus, 90-days of proactive follow-up training for the humans in your pack, and a lifetime commitment to support your dog’s success via no-cost group classes, trainer office hours, and extensive online resources to help you troubleshoot at any time of day.